Asorano/assembler_text_adventure/README.md

 # x64 Text Adventure for Windows
-Little text adventure game with content loaded from a file in x64 assembly for Windows with nasm, lld-link and clang.
+Little text adventure game with content loaded from files in x64 assembly for Windows with nasm, lld-link and clang for learning assembler and how lower levels on a CPU work.

-The project uses a **Makefile** for building.

 ## Setup
 - Install **NASM**